 How long does a DUI affect insurance?

-Insurance company guidelines, governed by state laws, dictate how long your rates will be affected by a DUI conviction.
+Insurance company guidelines, governed by state laws, dictate how long your DUI conviction will affect your rates.
 On average, a DUI will raise your car insurance rates for three years.

 If your state keeps the offense on your record longer than three years, and many do, it's common for this offense to affect your car insurance rates for five to seven years or more.
 For instance, in California, a DUI prevents you from receiving a 20% safe-driver discount for 10 years from the date of your DUI conviction.